-The college has, for a number of years, considered monitoring data in relation to formal grievances, conduct hearings and capability hearings.
-It is intended that this data inform the impact assessment process but, fortunately, numbers of these matters in session 15/16 are low and therefore there is no statistical relevance.
+The college has considered monitoring data in relation to formal grievances, conduct hearings and capability hearings.
+It is intended that this data inform the impact assessment process but, fortunately, numbers of these matters in session 16/17 and 17/18 are low and therefore there is no statistical relevance.
 More valuable to the evaluation and impact assessment process is the experiences obtained from the different perspectives in the utilisation of these procedures and this reflection on the experience of using the procedures contributes to the procedural review process